 - Equity Investments

-Equity investment is the most favored real estate crowdfunding option by investors.
+Equity investment is the most favoured real estate crowdfunding option by investors.
 The reason for this is the higher returns it provides than its counterpart, debt investment.
 How this type of investment works is, you are essentially a part-owner of the property.

 In equity investments you the investor will have an equity stake in the commercial or residential property, making you a shareholder.
-The returns on this sort of investment is in the form of rental income.
+The returns on this sort of investment are in the form of rental income.
 The payouts can be monthly or quarterly.
-This depends on if you go for preferred equity or common equity, respectively.
+This depends on whether you go for preferred equity or common equity, respectively.
 Only a thin line separates these two.
 If they also sell the property, you get part of the new value.